Jean Segura Player Props: Marlins vs. Rockies

-On Tuesday, Jean Segura (.341 on-base percentage in past 10 games, 73 points above season-long percentage) and the Miami Marlins face the Colorado Rockies, whose starting pitcher will be Austin Gomber.
-First pitch is at 8:40 PM ET.
+Jean Segura and his .325 on-base percentage over his past 10 games (64 points higher than his season-long percentage), will be in action for the Miami Marlins versus the Colorado Rockies and Karl Kauffmann on May 24 at 8:40 PM ET.

-He had a hitless performance in his previous game (0-for-3) against the Rockies.
+He had a hitless showing in his most recent game (0-for-4) against the Rockies.

 Jean Segura Game Info & Props vs. the Rockies